reactpatterns/reactpatterns/pages/destructuring-rest-and-spread-operator.md

 # Destructuring Rest/Spread Operator

-* The `...` rest operator gathers the rest of the items in the props object argument and puts them in the variable rest.
+The `...` rest operator gathers the rest of the items in the props object argument and puts them in the variable rest.

-* The `...` rest in the JSX is actually JSX syntax for spreading the props in the the rest object into individual props.
+The `...` rest in the JSX is actually JSX syntax for spreading the props in the the rest object into individual props.

+## For example

-Without using rest/spread:
+Without using rest/spread.

 ```js
 function Modal(props) {